kraflab/dsda-doom/prboom2/doc/mbf21.md

     - `state (uint)`: State to jump to on the calling actor when resurrecting a corpse
     - `sound (uint)`: Sound to play when resurrecting a corpse

+- **A_SeekTracer(threshold, maxturnangle)**
+  - Generic seeker missile function.
+  - Args:
+    - `threshold (fixed)`: If angle to target is lower than this, missile will 'snap' directly to face the target
+    - `maxturnangle (fixed)`: Maximum angle a missile will turn towards the target if angle is above the threshold
+  - Notes:
+    - When using this function, keep in mind that seek 'strength' also depends on how often this function is called -- e.g. calling `A_SeekTracer` every tic will result in a much more aggressive seek than calling it every 4 tics, even if the args are the same
+    - This function uses Heretic's seeker missile logic (P_SeekerMissile), rather than Doom's, with two notable changes:
+      - The actor's `tracer` pointer is used as the seek target, rather than Heretic's `special1` field
+      - On the z-axis, the missile will seek towards the vertical centerpoint of the seek target, rather than the bottom (resulting in much friendly behavior when seeking toward enemies on high ledges).
+Refer to the implementation for details.

+- **A_FindTracer(threshold, maxturnangle)**
+  - Searches for a valid tracer (seek target), if the calling actor doesn't already have one.
+Particularly useful for player missiles.
+  - Args:
+    - `fov (fixed)`: Field-of-view, relative to calling actor's angle, to search for targets in.
+If zero, the search will occur in all directions.
+    - `distance (int)`: Distance to search, in map blocks (128 units); if not set, defaults to 10.
+Setting this value too high may hurt performance, so don't get overzealous.
+  - Notes:
+    - This function is intended for use on player-fired missiles; it may not produce particularly useful results if used on a monster projectile.
+    - This function will no-op if the calling actor already has a tracer.
+To forcibly re-acquire a new tracer, call A_ClearTracer first.
+    - This function uses a variant of Hexen's blockmap search algorithm (P_RoughMonsterSearch); refer to the implementation for specifics, but it's identical to Hexen's except for the rules for picking a valid target (in order of evaluation):
+      - Actors without the SHOOTABLE flag are skipped
+      - Players are skipped in co-op multiplayer games
+      - The projectile's owner (target) is skipped
+      - Friendly monsters will be skipped if missile is fired by a player or another friendly monster
+      - If the `fov` arg is nonzero, actors outside of an `fov`-degree cone, relative to the missile's angle, are skipped
+      - Actors not in line-of-sight of the missile are skipped

+- **A_ClearTracer**
+  - Clears the calling actor's tracer (seek target) field.
+  - No Args.

 - **A_JumpIfHealthBelow(state, health)**
   - Jumps to a state if caller's health is below the specified threshold.
   - Args: